life-itself/community/content/hubs/bergerac.md

 The Praxis Hub is nestled near the River Dordogne and just a few minutes walk from Bergerac's beautiful town center.
 A perfect location from which to enjoy both the glorious French countryside and the vibrant medieval town.

+We host [residencies](https://lifeitself.org/programs) and offer mindful co-living opportunities for mid- to long-term stays.
+If you are interested, please let us know by using [this form](https://docs.google.com/forms/d/e/1FAIpQLSdiykDKyZR6DgtPKeYuNePy9sWc-qkIc4BVfKBRjkFWKvFp-g/viewform).

 ## Overview